palewire/go-big-with-github-actions/docs/matrix.md

           git commit -m "Latest data for ${{ inputs.state }}" && git push || true
 ```

-In our original scraper, we combined scraping and committing in a single step because we weren't worried about pulling the latest repo changes first.
-But with multiple jobs running in parallel, we can no longer guarantee their order of completion.
+In our original scraper, we combined scraping and committing in a single step because we weren't worried about first pulling the latest repo changes.
+However, with multiple jobs running in parallel, we can no longer guarantee their order of completion.
 In this chapter, we'll solve that by splitting the action into two steps.

-First, we'll run all scrapers in parallel and save their outputs in a temporary storage known as artifacts.
+First, we'll run all scrapers in parallel and save their outputs in temporary storage known as artifacts.

 Then, once every job finishes, we'll collect those Artifacts and make a single commit.
-This approach ensures that all parallel jobs contribute their changes properly, without overwriting each other.
+This approach ensures that all parallel jobs contribute their changes without overwriting each other.

 ### Error handling

-Github Actions provides two error-handling settings that will be helpful.
+GitHub Actions provides two error-handling settings that will be helpful.
 One is called ```fail-fast```.
 This flag controls whether the entire matrix job should fail if one job in the matrix fails.
-In our case, we want to mark this flag as false; even if one state's scraper fails, we still want the job to complete and continue scraping the other states.
+In our case, we want to mark this flag as false; even if one state's scraper fails, we still want the job to be completed and continue scraping the other states.

 {emphasize-lines="7"}
 ```yaml